 Like most other high-level training and education, attaining the Project Management Professional (PMP) Certification can be considered expensive.
 But the benefits of a PMP certification far outweigh the costs.

 There are many associated costs while taking the course: examination fees, training costs, and the time taken to actually obtain the certification.
-But on the positive side, PMP certification is recognized internationally and is administered by Project Management Institute to professionals in the field of project management.
-This ultimately gives you a head start in the industry.

 Classroom training is conducted through classes guided by a veteran instructor in your local area.
 These courses can often be full-time over a period of weeks or available as night classes.
 Classroom training is more expensive and requires the student to be available at the scheduled time and decided location of the training classes.
 For this type of training, it can be difficult for many people already working in project management to attend, such as those with other commitments like their families; to combat this issue, some courses are also available online.